REDl3east/cappy/README.md

 - [ ] Add command line argument for inputted file, window width/height/scale, borderless/fullscreen, window position,
       flashlight color, zoom factor, zoom speed
 - [ ] Add show grid
+- [ ] When the image is cropped and zoomed in on color mode.
+A square is rendered when you are one off the width or height
+- [ ] If in color mode and zoomed in enough to render a square.
+If the mouse is outside the capture, the cursor should be shown.